iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 I see the same links as a visitor
 Plus the following links
 - a link to my profile page ("/profile")
-- a link to see my orders ("/profile/orders")
 - a link to log out ("/logout")

 Minus the following links